Fact Sheet C2

 ORDERS OF THE DAY

-3 LAND (REVOCATION OF RESERVATIONS) BILL 2008 — Second reading — Resumption of debate (Mr Langdon).
+3 OFFSHORE PETROLEUM AND GREENHOUSE GAS STORAGE BILL 2010 — Second reading — Resumption of debate (Mr Scott).

 If amendments are made to the bill before it is sent to the second House, a separate amended print version is created (see image below).

 If you are interested in tracking a particular bill, use the status report for that bill.
 Choose bill from the alphabetical list, and scroll down to see its progress.

 We now explain the information you can find about each stage of a bill.